Pro Rata Salary Calculator UK (2026)

 - Other workplace benefits

 However, some benefits may be provided in full regardless of hours worked.
+To plan your finances effectively with your pro rata income, use our budget planner.

 Is pro rata calculation required by law?